simphony/docs/docs/source/ontologies_included.md

 Take a look at our [examples](jupyter/cuds-api.md) to see how you can build your own city!

-## Working with EMMO using OSP-core
+## Working with EMMO

 The second ontology that is ready to be used out of the box is the European Materials Modelling Ontology, or EMMO in short.
-This ontology is an effort to develop an ontology for applied sciences.
-It is based on physics, analytical philosophy and information and communication technologies.
-Its source code is open and [available on Github](https://github.com/emmo-repo/EMMO).
-If you want to develop an emmo compliant ontology, see [the documentation](https://ontology.pages.fraunhofer.de/documentation/latest/).
+For a short introduction, see the [fundamentals](./fundamentals.md#emmo).

 You can install EMMO using [Pico](utils.md#pico-installs-cuds-ontologies).